Peoria Region COVID-19 Test Collection Sites

 At-Home/Over the Counter COVID-19 Testing

-At-home COVID-19 test results, where both specimen collection and testing are conducted at home, are not recorded or reported to public health for the purpose of public health surveillance.
+At-home COVID-19 test results, where both specimen collection and testing are conducted at home, are not recorded or reported to public health for the purpose of public health follow-up.
+Testing sites in the area.

 - Negative at-home test results do not meet criteria to exempt or shorten quarantine periods for a close contact, release someone from isolation, to enter or return to the US from an international location.